COMP3340-2024-GP11/CLIP/README.md

 ...
 ```

-Alternatively, you can open any IDE that supports python notebook and open the file **clip.ipynb** to see the visualization demo of a CLIP inference with or without prompts.
-If you would like to view the inference result of different images, just change the file name in correct file name format as specified in the file.
+Alternatively, you can open any IDE that supports Python notebook and open the file **clip.ipynb** to see the visualization demo of a CLIP inference with or without prompts.
+If you would like to view the inference result of different images, just change the file name in the correct file name format as specified in the file.

-**Note: the result might have slight change in different running**
+**Note: the result might have slight changes in different running**

 ### Part B: Data augmentation using segmentation image

-First, download the groundtruth segmentation image to data folder
+First, download the groundtruth segmentation image to the data folder

 ```
 ##download segmentation image data and please make sure you are in the main directory